 Imagine yourself lingering at the breakfast table, soaking in the sunshine as you savor a cup of hot tea, still wearing the robe you slipped into after taking a long, warm bath.

 Several years ago, the year I quit teaching, I’d ignored the inner voice that kept telling me to stop.
 To slow down.
 And after just six weeks into the 2011 -2012 school year, I quit teaching.

 I didn’t plan on it, but when I got up Monday morning, I sat frozen on the toilet, just staring at the shower, hearing the water splashing onto the shower floor, knowing I needed to get in if I was going to get to work on time.
 But, I literally could not move from that toilet, except to get up, walk into the living room, open my laptop, fill out an official resignation form and press send.

 I spent the next few years unraveling the events that led to that day.
 What I discovered is I had been ignoring all the warning signs: overwhelm at work, sleepless nights, using up all ten of my sick days, a flailing marriage, high anxiety and extreme stress, all blaring sirens of distress.

-Most of us, especially women, have a very hard time putting ourselves above others, taking care of others’ needs to our own neglect.” ~Sharon Hines, Creating Success At Home
+Most of us, especially women, have a very hard time putting ourselves above others, taking care of others’ needs to our own neglect.” ~Sharon Hines, Home on Purpose